Today we are discussing Historical Interior Design in Nepal and Newari traditional architecture in Kathmandu Nepal.

 One a walk through the back streets of Kathmandu’s Old Town, you can find windows peeking through the tail of a peacock, other grotesquely circled by skulls and a variety of suggestive and erotic motifs.

-Newari Interior Design in Nepal
+Newari Interior Design in Kathmandu

 The Newaris established a large vocabulary including every component part and exact detail of the traditional carving.
 These medieval texts have been passed down through the generations and still serve as the instructional handbooks for today’s woodcarvers.